cookies-xor-cream/HugoTest/content/posts/poetry/wip/there_are_buildings_smarter_than_i_am.md

 ---
 tags: ['TODO']
-title: 'There Are Buildings Smarter Than I Am'
+title: "There Are Buildings Smarter Than I Am"
 date: 2023-10-02
 ---